What is Reinforcement Learning with Human Feedback (RLHF)?

 The data demands of large language models are immense and continuously growing.
 As LLMs increase in parameters and capabilities, their appetite for diverse, high-quality training data grows exponentially.
 For example, GPT-3 was trained on over a trillion words from web pages, books, Wikipedia, and other text sources.
 Its successor models will likely require 10x or 100x more training data to reach their full potential.

 Several factors drive the insatiable need for data.
 Firstly, bigger models with more parameters simply require more data samples to properly fit during training.
-Secondly, diversity of data is crucial to build broad language understanding.
+Secondly, the diversity of data is crucial to building a broad language understanding.
 LLMs need exposure to the wide variability in linguistic style, tone, dialect, genre, topic, and complexity found in the real world.
 This necessitates ingesting text from sources spanning blogs, literature, academia, dialogues, code, and more.

 The Challenges of Labeling Diverse Text Data